vechain/docs/tutorials/Connex-upgrade-Connex2_en.md

 ```

 ### Connex Creation
-Connex1 is a build-in property of window in Sync1 with clearly network, but Connex2 is created by assigned network.
+Connex1 is a build-in property of window in Sync1 with network chosen for you, but Connex2 is created by assigned network.

 ``` ts
 // connex v2